054 FW 1

 (1) Call the National Serious Incident Reporting Line at 1- 888-519-3606.

-(2) Leave a brief voice message describing the incident.
-Give your name and a telephone number where the Service Duty Officer can return the call.
+(2) Give your name and a telephone number where the Service Duty Officer can return the call.

 (3) The Service Duty Officer will return the call within 20 minutes to obtain the incident details.
 The Duty Officer will also give you contact information for sending in the written incident report.